Botswana Conservation Itinerary

 Conservation on the move

-We have crafted this 8 day itinerary for those of you who are interested in seeing first hand how responsible tourism can positively impact conservation and communities.
+We have crafted this 8 day Botswana Conservation Safari itinerary for those of you who are interested in seeing first-hand how responsible tourism can positively impact conservation and communities.

-Your trip will take you deep into the heart of our sustainable safari operation, where you’ll stay at 3 of our unique camps – Meno a Kwena, Little Sable and Duke’s Camp – and get greater insight into 5 projects we are involved in, and how they help us protect some of Africa’s last great wild places.
+Your trip will take you deep into the heart of our sustainable safari operation, where you’ll stay at 3 of our unique camps – Meno a Kwena, Little Sable and Duke’s Camp/Duke’s East – and get greater insight into 6 projects we are involved in, and how they help us protect some of Africa’s last great wild places.

 This exclusive conservation focused safari adventure, is an incredible opportunity for you to not only stay at our camps, but also to see the significant difference and impact your stay can have on the conservation of wildlife and the lives of the people living sustainably in and near wildlife areas.